jmei29/two-concurrent-CSI-Feedback/README.md

 ├── CSI data set  # The data folder
 ...
 ```
+# Run simulation
+- CSI data generation: The channel state information (CSI) matrix is generated from COST2100 model.
+You can generate your own dataset according to the open source library of [COST2100](https://github.com/cost2100/cost2100) as well.
+The details of data pre-processing can be found in our paper.
+- For detailed parameters, please refer to the "Parameter_setting_of_scenario.m" in the folder.
+- Training: Run "main_MARL_PER_train_v3_3_2.m" in the folder of "Channel Sounding Procedure".
+- Testing: Run "main_MARL_for_test_v2.m" and "main_MARL_PER_train_validate_Q_Est.m" in the folder of "Channel Sounding Procedure".

 # Contact
 If you have any problem with this code, please feel free to contact meijie@nbu.eud.cn.